1naveengiri/html-for-all/readme.txt

 3) Login your wordpress account

-4) Now go to settings->permalinks
+4) Now go to settings->.html For All

-5) Default permalink structure in wordpress see below /%postname%/

-6)Now remove trailing slash at the end of the permalink structure And add .html extension at the end of the permalink structure. shown below

-EX : /%postname%/.html

-Just Add .html

-7)Now click on save changes button
-Now your are done add html extension in wordpress url Enjoy Plugin
+Soon this plugin coming with some more feature to make .html in all WordPress URL

+Enjoy the feature of 1st version and support with your review and rating.

 == Frequently asked questions ==